roadrunner-server/docs/kv/overview-kv.md

 the moment, four different types of drivers are available: `boltdb`, `redis`, `memcached`, and `memory`.

 {% hint style="info" %}
-The `memory` and `boltdb` drivers do not require additional binaries and are available immediately, while the rest require additional setup.
+The `memory` and `boltdb` drivers do not require additional binaries and are available immediately, while the others require additional setup.
 Please see the appropriate documentation for installing [Redis Server](https://redis.io/) and/or [Memcached Server](https://memcached.org/).
 {% endhint %}